 The castle is based on a moated castle from the 14th century.
-In 1682 the estate was purchased by the Great Elector Friedrich Wilhelm for his son Friedrich I, who in turn gave it to his son Friedrich Wilhelm I, who later became the "soldier king".
+In 1682 the estate was acquired by the Great Elector Friedrich Wilhelm for his son Friedrich I, who in turn gave it to his son Friedrich Wilhelm I, later the "soldier king".

-Today there is a center of culture there.
-The castle again serves as a museum.
+Today there is a center of culture.
+The castle once again serves as a museum.

 May 17, 2020